DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

       logout() {

-        // To log out, we just need to remove the profile and token from localStorage localStorage.removeItem('profile')
+        // Remove the profile and token from localStorage localStorage.removeItem('profile')
         localStorage.removeItem('id_token')